Summer can be a difficult time if your dog suffers from hay fever

 What is hay fever in dogs?

-Unlike with human hay fever, the main symptom of hay fever in dogs is all-over skin irritation.
-However, some or all of the following can also occur:
+Unlike with human hay fever, the main signs of hay fever in dogs is all-over skin irritation where their skin looks flaky, red and sore.
+However, some or all the following can also occur:

 A dog’s body will release histamines in response to an allergen such as pollen.
 These histamines are released into the skin causing irritation and itchiness.
 Sadly it’s not just inhaled pollen that can trigger hay fever in dogs.
 The histamine response can also be induced by skin contact with pollen, for example when running through a grassy meadow.